 The component of RTEMS responsible for providing this capability is appropriately called the scheduler.
 The scheduler's sole purpose is to allocate the all important resource of processor time to the various tasks competing for attention.

-The directives provided by the scheduler manager are:
+The directives provided by the Scheduler Manager are:

-- rtems_scheduler_ident (page 54) Get ID of a scheduler - rtems_scheduler_ident_by_processor (page 55) Get ID of a scheduler by processor - rtems_scheduler_ident_by_processor_set (page 56) Get ID of a scheduler by processor set - rtems_scheduler_get_maximum_priority (page 57) Get maximum task priority of a scheduler - rtems_scheduler_map_priority_to_posix (page 58) Map task priority to POSIX thread priority - rtems_scheduler_map_priority_from_posix (page 59) Map POSIX thread priority to task prority - rtems_scheduler_get_processor (page 60) Get current processor index - rtems_scheduler_get_processor_maximum (page 61) Get processor maximum - rtems_scheduler_get_processor_set (page 62) Get processor set of a scheduler - rtems_scheduler_add_processor (page 63) Add processor to a scheduler - rtems_scheduler_remove_processor (page 64) Remove processor from a scheduler
+- rtems_scheduler_ident() (page 53) Identifies a scheduler by the object name. - rtems_scheduler_ident_by_processor() (page 54) Identifies a scheduler by the processor index. - rtems_scheduler_ident_by_processor_set() (page 55) Identifies a scheduler by the processor set. - rtems_scheduler_get_maximum_priority() (page 57) Gets the maximum task priority of the scheduler. - rtems_scheduler_map_priority_to_posix() (page 58) Maps a Classic API task priority to the corresponding POSIX thread priority. - rtems_scheduler_map_priority_from_posix() (page 59) Maps a POSIX thread priority to the corresponding Classic API task priority. - rtems_scheduler_get_processor() (page 60) Returns the index of the current processor. - rtems_scheduler_get_processor_maximum() (page 61) Returns the processor maximum supported by the system. - rtems_scheduler_get_processor_set() (page 62) Gets the set of processors owned by the scheduler. - rtems_scheduler_add_processor() (page 63) Adds the processor to the set of processors owned by the scheduler. - rtems_scheduler_remove_processor() (page 64) Removes the processor from the set of processors owned by the scheduler.

-5.1.1 Scheduling Algorithms
+5.2.1 Scheduling Algorithms